staticbackendhq/site/content/docs/functions.md

 with that name to have a valid executable function.

 ```
+// for trigger: web
 function handle(body, qs, headers) {
+  // body is an object from the HTTP request body
+  // qs is query string map
+  // headers is the HTTP headers map

   // implement your logic here
+}

+// for trigger: topic
+function handle(channel, type, data) {
+  // channel is the channel used to this message
+  // type is the type of message (i.e. db_created)
+  // data is an object from the message

+  // implement your logic here
+}
 }
 ```